 Discounted monthly rate or student rate available

 Students with a serious interest in Zen training can apply to live as a resident at the center under the guidance of Jakusho Kwong-roshi.
 This program is for practitioners willing to commit at least one year to intensive practice, though two years are strongly recommended.
 We advise applicants to practice Zen at least one year before considering this commitment.

 This is an intimate residency situated in a quiet countryside.
 There are usually around ten residents, and we often host guest residents staying anywhere from three days to three months.
-Our larger Sangha includes about one hundred members from nearby cities, out-of-states and European countries.
+Our larger Sangha includes about one hundred members from nearby cities, out of states and European countries.
 While our practice emphasizes Zazen meditation, our community provides ample opportunity to connect with others who support our spiritual endeavor.

 $787.50 covers room and board, and participation in all our programs, study groups, workshops and sesshins.
 Scholarships are available for students with particular skills and work experience.
 Qualifying students receive room and board, meals and Zen training programs free of charge plus a small monthly stipend after six months.
 The center closes the last two weeks in December; and after one year, residents receive an additional week of vacation.

 Sangha life is just like a pearl: there’s much rubbing, and the more agitation there is, the more pearl-like our lives become.

 Full-time students can experience the center life in a dormitory room for a minimum of one month during summer/winter breaks or gap years for $950/month.
 Come experience the temple life on the mountain!